usaid-cs/yesterday-i-learned/biology.md

+1. *Too much* calcium can also [weaken your bones](https://www.mayoclinic.org/diseases-conditions/hypercalcemia/symptoms-causes/syc-20355523).
+1. People with different blood types are susceptible to different diseases.
+[Sources 1](https://www.pnas.org/content/104/44/17471), [2](https://academic.oup.com/jid/article/181/4/1364/856946), [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3497328/), [4](https://www.ejmanager.com/mnstemps/134/134-1525432693.pdf?t=1553438868).
+1. Someone with depression may see the world as [more grey](https://www.health.harvard.edu/press_releases/how-depression-makes-the-world-seem-gray) due to the decreased amount of retinal activity.
+1. [Babies have nipple radars](http://breastcrawl.org/science.shtml).
+They also have the [moro reflex](https://www.youtube.com/watch?v=PTz-iVI2mf4), which helps them grab into the parent if they feel they are falling.
+1. Some birds, in [this case](https://www.reddit.com/r/educationalgifs/comments/b4o11a/seagulls_stomping_on_grass_is_called_the_rain/) being a seagull, stomp on the grass to emulate the rain vibration that brings earthworms to the surface.
 1. Nutritionally, [cold water is absorbed more quickly than warm water](http://waterwiseguy.blogspot.com/2009/07/water-temperature-and-absorption.html) and therefore decreases risk of dehydration.
 1. "[OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) is the presence of obsessions and compulsions.
 [OCPD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_personality_disorder) is an excessive need for order, perfectionism, etc." - /u/shallowblue
 1. [Proprioception](https://en.wikipedia.org/wiki/Proprioception) is sensing one's own [movements].
 Without it, you cannot move a muscle and know where the arm went.
 So you have more than five senses.